-BATCH ENTER TRANSACTIONS - New For 2013!
+BATCH ENTER TRANSACTIONS

 This new features allows the accounting professional to enter groups of bank-related and credit card-related transactions quickly and easily into QuickBooks.
-These transactions (cheques, direct debits, deposits, credit card charges and credits) can be entered manually in a heads-down data entry fashion with a spreadsheet-like feel, or copied and pasted from Excel into QuickBooks all at once.
+These transactions - cheques/direct debits, deposits, credit card charges and credits, bills & bill credits, invoices & credits, can be entered manually in a line by line data entry fashion with a spreadsheet-like feel, or copied and pasted from Excel into QuickBooks all at once.